What’s in This Article

 The Dawn of Commercial Flight

-The trip lasted about 23 minutes and covered 21 miles.
+The journey lasted about 23 minutes and covered 21 miles.
 After this success, the idea of air travel slowly gained popularity.
 You can learn more about this historic aircraft at the Smithsonian National Air and Space Museum.

-The 1920s and 30s: Birth of the Major Airlines
+The 1920s and 1930s: How the Major Airlines Were Born

-World War II forced even more dramatic improvements in aviation technology.
-Engineers built bombers and fighters that flew faster and much higher.
-They also invented better navigation and communication systems like radar.
-When the war ended in 1945, airlines used these new technologies to build larger fleets.
-Global economies began to recover, and public demand for air travel skyrocketed.
+World War II forced even more dramatic improvements.
+Engineers built bombers and fighters that flew faster and far higher than anything before.
+They also developed better navigation and communication tools, including radar.
+When the war ended in 1945, airlines adopted these technologies to build larger fleets and expand their routes.

 The Jet Age: Faster, Higher, Farther